 Instructions

-- Preheat oven to 375°F. Line a large rimmed baking sheet with parchment paper or a silicone mat.
+- Preheat oven to 375°F. Line a baking sheet with parchment paper or a silicone mat.

-- Heat a dutch oven or large skillet over medium high heat.
+- Heat a medium pan over medium-high heat.
 Add eggplant and ¼ cup water.
-Season lightly with salt and cook, stirring occasionally until tender, 10 to 12 minutes.1 ¼ pounds eggplant
+Season lightly with salt and cook, stirring occasionally until tender, 10-12 minutes.1 ¼ pounds eggplant

 - Transfer eggplant to a large bowl and add garlic, basil, parsley, Italian seasoning, bread crumbs and chilled flax "egg" to bowl.
 Season with ½ teaspoon salt and ¼ teaspoon of black pepper and mix with wooden spoon.2 cloves garlic, 4 tablespoons fresh basil, 4 tablespoons Italian parsley, 1 teaspoon dried Italian seasoning, 2 cups breadcrumbs, ½ teaspoon sea salt, ¼ teaspoon ground black pepper